Transfer Honors Student Application

 Tim Lindgren has traveled the world competing as a professional skier.
 His love for the sport—and his pursuit of an exceptional education—brought him to Westminster on an athletics scholarship.

 Tim was drawn to the accumulation of very driven students within the Honors College, as well as the educational format and faculty.
-Through his work within the Honors College, Tim participated in the Oxford Consortium on Human Rights “In and After Conflict” Conference, attended the Oxford Consortium/UN Workshop on Human Rights and Development, and presented research at the Carnegie Council for Ethics in International Affairs.
-Tim has also authored 1 chapter for the forthcoming book Cultural Perspectives on Human Rights and published an essay on ecocide for The International Journal of Human Rights.
+Through his work within the Honors College, Tim participated in the Oxford Consortium on Human Rights “In and After Conflict” Conference.
+He also presented research at the Carnegie Council for Ethics in International Affairs and published essays on ecocide for The International Journal of Human Rights and on colonial power for The Journal of World-Systems Research.

 After graduating from the Honors College, Tim completed his master’s degree in international law at SOAS University of London and is now working on his law degree at the University of Melbourne.